-A fourth operating while intoxicated (OWI) offense may be classified as a felony or misdemeanor, depending on the date of your last conviction.
-However, even if you are charged with the lesser misdemeanor offense, a fourth drunk-driving conviction will most certainly include mandatory jail time, a long revocation of operating privileges, and large fines.
+A fourth operating while intoxicated (OWI) offense is usually classified as a felony depending on the date of your last conviction.
+A fourth drunk-driving conviction will most certainly include mandatory jail time, a long revocation of operating privileges, and large fines.
 Because the stakes are so high, working with a seasoned OWI defense attorney is highly recommended if you have recently been charged with a fourth offense.

 If you are arrested for a fourth OWI, and your last conviction was more than five years ago, you will be charged with a misdemeanor offense.
 The penalties for a misdemeanor fourth offense could include 60 days to one year behind bars, $600-$1,000 in fines, an alcohol assessment, and a two- to three-year license revocation.
 As a condition of your license reinstatement, you may also be required to have an ignition interlock device mounted in your car for a period of one to three years.